sofn-xyz/mailing/README.md

 - ✅ Plays well with js frameworks like redwood.js, remix, next.js
 - ✅ Written in Typescript

+# TODO: VIDEO HERE

 ## Setup

-1. Install gigaben in your package.json with yarn or npm.
+1. Install mailing in your package.json with yarn or npm.

+`npm install mailing` or `yarn add mailing`

 2. Scaffold your `emails` directory with `gigaben init`.